microsoft/TypeScript-New-Handbook/chapters/Basics.md

 Those cases come up because [the ECMAScript specification](https://tc39.github.io/ecma262/) has explicit instructions on how the language should behave when it runs into something unexpected.

 For example, the specification says that trying to call something that isn't callable should throw an error.
-Maybe that sounds like "obvious behavior", but you could imagine that accessing a property that doesn't exist on an object should throw an error too.
+Maybe that sounds like “obvious behavior”, but you could imagine that accessing a property that doesn't exist on an object should throw an error too.
 Instead, JavaScript gives us different behavior and returns the value `undefined`:

 ```js